brightway-lca/brightway2/docs/contributing.rst

 Dataset process adder & editor
 ------------------------------

+.. note:: This is being worked on by `University of Zürich Informatics and Sustainability Research group <http://www.ifi.uzh.ch/isr.html>`_ and `eaternity <http://eaternity.ch/>`_.

 Because the actual data stored in a Brightway2 inventory dataset is relatively simple, it should be possible to create a couple of simple forms for adding and editing new datasets.
 The only difficulty is in making a usable user interface; so, for example, it should be easy to link new technosphere or biosphere inputs, with some autcompletion or other easy searching.